ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 #### From _Vermont chronicle._

 #### 1866-03-03 &middot; Bellows Falls, Vt.

 [This text is not available under an open license.]

 ---

 ## [From _The Semi-weekly Natchitoches times._](https://chroniclingamerica.loc.gov/lccn/sn86053712/1867-05-15/ed-1/seq-3)

 #### 1867-05-15 &middot; Natchitoches, La.

 <table style="width: 100%;"><tr><td style="width: 50%">

+writer says, &quot;While I lived among P
+.the Ch,ctaw Indians I held a con- I
-ltation with one of their chiefs hu
+sultation with one of their chiefs hu
 respecting the successive stages of pº
 their progress in the arts of civilized to
 life; and, among other things, he ti,